-If answer above is “No,” please explain:
+If answer above is “No,” please explain.

 4. When the pharmacist receives a ProDUR alert message that requires a pharmacist’s review, does your system allow the pharmacist to override the alert using the “conflict, intervention and outcome” codes?

 ☐ Yes ☐ No